nanlabs/terraform-aws-starter/live/core-networking/README.md

 - ✨ Comprehensive Root Terraform module for quick deployment.
 - 🗄️ Configured to use an external S3 bucket for Terraform state management with a DynamoDB table for state locking.
+- 🌐 Highly available VPC setup with public and private subnets across multiple availability zones.
+- 🔒 Configured security groups for bastion hosts and databases.
-- 🐘 RDS Postgres setup for reliable database services.
+- 🔑 Bastion host setup for secure access to internal services.
 - 🔒 Utilization of AWS Secrets Manager for secure storage of database credentials.
 - 🔧 Use of SSM Parameter Store for managing network and service parameters.